badumbatish/cppfolder/README.md

 #### In subfolders
 Subfolder makefiles syntaxes are exactly like in the top folder, but without TARGET=...

 For example
 ```
 // Running the output file
 make run
 ```
+Result:

 ```
 ./final.o
 Yes
 ```

-##  Development
+##  Using cppfolder

+### Wiki

 ###  Pre-Requisites
 - [Googletest](https://github.com/google/googletest) for testing
-- [Valgrind] for checking memory leaks and profiling.
+- [Valgrind](https://valgrind.org/) for checking memory leaks and profiling.
-- C++11 or newer for developing code
+- A compiler that supports C++11 or newer for developing code
-- A compiler.
 - Text editor or IDE.

-###  Development Environment
-As long as you have a GCC or G++ compiler that supports C++11, you should be good.

 ###  File Structure
-You can begin develop by having these file ready in this structure
+File structure aren't to be changed because makefile needs the structure to stay the same.
 ```
 ├── coding
 │   ├── temp.cpp